BBenio/TicTacToe/README.md

 # Tic Tac Toe

-This is my first project in react.
+This is my first project in React.Js.

 That's a tic-tac-toe game with a history of each movement.